Menu

 Granite design trends • Dramatic dark surfaces

-Absolute Black: The Return of Dramatic Dark Granite
+Titanium Gold: The Return of Dramatic Dark Granite

 These darker granites feel far more refined than older, heavily patterned black worktops.
 The current preference is for cleaner colour, quieter mineral structure and a surface that reads as bold and architectural rather than overly busy.
 This makes dark granite especially effective in contemporary spaces where cabinetry, brass fittings and timber tones all benefit from a stronger stone contrast.